Remove Barriers to Organizational Change: What Leaders Can Do

 What Change Research Says About Barriers to Organizational Change

 Why are so many companies and employees stymied by change in the workplace?
-In most studies, researchers observe three major barriers to effecting change based on three different employee beliefs.
+In most studies and project postmortems, researchers observe three major barriers to effecting change based on three different employee beliefs.

 1. Lack of Power